alanfranz/letsencrypt-nosudo-unattended/README.md

 # Setup
 We will install the toolset in /opt/letsencrypt-nosudo.

-Login as root or create a root shell with sudo -s.
+Login as root or create a root shell with sudo -s or su -.

 Create a system user for the certificate generation:
 ```bash